Store Hours

 Put the Garden to Bed

 After you've removed the old plants, you have a clean slate.
 Prepare your garden bed for the spring by rotating the soil with a shovel or renting a rototiller.
 You want to bring the deeper soil to the surface, send the topsoil lower down, and generally break up the ground.
 It helps nutrients penetrate and lets the soil rest.
 It's also an excellent opportunity to test the soil and see what, if any, soil amendments you need.
 Different crops and plants use different nutrients.
-Test your soil to see if it's balanced or if you need to add certain nutrients that have been depleted.
+Test your soil to see if it's balanced or if you ought to replenish certain nutrients that have been depleted.

 Indoor Gardening